Civil rights movement, Underground Railroad and other history honored on America's public lands

-This place marks Booker T. Washington’s birth as a slave, although the exact location remains unknown.
+This place marks Booker T. Washington’s birth, although the exact location remains unknown.
 Washington was the first principal of the historically black college known as Tuskegee Institute, and later became known as an important author and orator.
-His political leadership is evident; he was the first African American ever invited to the White House, as the guest of America’s “conservation president” Theodore Roosevelt.
+His political leadership is evident; he was the first African American ever invited to the White House, as the guest of America’s “conservation president,” Theodore Roosevelt.

 11. Biscayne National Park, Florida